Astrology references appear throughout popular culture, in television shows, movies, fiction novels, and advertising.

 - Scorpio Men on Prozac (2020) starring Seth Macari, Justin Hartley, and Erin Cummings (a satire about a group of men, all Scorpios, who connect in group therapy)

-- The Scorpio Letters (1967) starring Alex Cord and Shirley Eaton (an ex-American cop helps British Intelligence hunt a blackmailer named Scorpio)
+- The Scorpio Letters (1967) starring Alex Cord and Shirley Eaton (an ex-American cop who helps British Intelligence hunt a blackmailer named Scorpio)

 - Operation Scorpio (1992) starring Kar Lok Chin and Chia-Liang Liu (a Chinese fantasy action film about a comic book artist who saves a girl from a prostitution ring led by a corrupt policeman)